It seems the idea of the RAF adopting some sort of cheap turboprop attack aircraft won’t go away.

 And the final cherry on top is that the Super Tucano would be of little use in any other type of operation.

-If an aircraft such as a Super Tucano were used in operations other than CAS then it becomes a much more attractive proposition if one assumes that we do not try and use a Super Tucano as a direct replacement for a fast jet but rather as a complimentary capability, where the speed and payload advantages of a fast jet are not as critical.
+If an aircraft such as a Super Tucano were used in operations other than CAS then it becomes a much more attractive proposition if one assumes that we do not try and use a Super Tucano as a direct replacement for a fast jet but rather as a complementary capability, where the speed and payload advantages of a fast jet are not as critical.

-This is the argument that General Richards is advancing, swapping a small number of the exquisite in favour of more of the utility types, not an either or argument.
+This is the argument that General Richards is advancing, swapping a small number of the exquisite in favour of more of the utility types, not an either-or argument.

 Is the Super Tucano the right aircraft for the job?

-As a rule we should be seeking to reduce the number of airframe types in service, commonality drives down support costs and achieves economies of scale.
+As a rule, we should be seeking to reduce the number of airframe types in service, commonality drives down support costs and achieves economies of scale.

 Introducing yet another airframe does exactly the opposite.

-With this in mind an aircraft already in service (yes, we use the Shorts Tucano but it is a radically different aircraft to the Super Tucano) would be preferred.
+With this in mind, an aircraft already in service (yes, we use the Shorts Tucano but it is a radically different aircraft to the Super Tucano) would be preferred.